qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 For those of you who just copy and pasted my original example configs, you will need to do that configuration manually until such time that I update those sample configs.

-*DO NOT copy and paste the sample configurations here if you have QIDIBOX installed until such time as I update them*
+*DO NOT copy and paste the my sample configuration files if you have QIDIBOX installed until such time as I update them.
+In the meantime, use the examples from the guide only*

 ***